getodk/central-frontend/CONTRIBUTING.md

 In general in Frontend, we use kebab-case to name slots.
 However, when using component interpolation, name slots using camelCase.
 This seems a little more readable within locale messages.
 Also, if the slot corresponds to a message, this allows the slot and its message to have the same name.

+Note that while Vue I18n supports date/time localization, we use Luxon to manage DateTime objects, including for the limited date/time localization that Frontend implements.

 #### Transifex

 We use Transifex to manage our translations.
 Our Transifex source file, [`/transifex/strings_en.json`](/transifex/strings_en.json), is pulled into Transifex after a commit to the master branch.